 • Pet liability insurance, sometimes called “dog bite insurance”, protects the pet owner in case their dog injures a non-direct family member.

 Both types of insurance can provide peace of mind and financial assistance, and pet health insurance is a great idea for all pets, regardless of age or breed.
 But what about liability insurance?
-We worked with our friends at XINSURANCE to identify the top 3 reasons you may need pet liability insurance.
+Here are the top 3 reasons you may need it:

 1. Your dog has a history of injuring people, even accidentally

 Dog liability insurance can provide coverage in case someone is bitten, scratched, knocked over, or otherwise injured by your dog.

 2. Your homeowners insurance excludes your dog’s breed

 While most homeowners and renters insurance policies include animal liability, according to XINSURANCE, most of those plans also have breed restrictions.
 The breeds most commonly excluded from coverage are: bully breeds, Pit Bulls, Rottweilers, Doberman Pinschers, German Shepherds and Akitas.